taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 In order to ensure no custom item column fields are exposed (otherwise TaxJar custom category field will be exposed to users):
 * Navigate to **Commerce > Websites > Configuration**.
 * Select the web store (this step will need to be followed for each web store).
-* Under the **Shopping Catalog** tab, under select the **Item Options** sub-tab, and check off the "Show Only Items Listed In: Item Options and Custom Transaction Column Fields" checkbox.
+* Under the **Shopping Catalog** tab, select the **Item Options** sub-tab, and check off the "Show Only Items Listed In: Item Options and Custom Transaction Column Fields" checkbox.
 * Click the "Save" button.

 ## Common Configuration